majrdotapp/com/operations /openbuild.md

-# Building in the Open
+# Open Building

+As a founder